benjaminy/TenaciousCalf/README.md

   root to the actual data you're interested in.
 This library uses high-fanout structures, like B-trees and hash array mapped tries, which are a better fit for modern memory hierarchies.
-* _Hybrid persistence_.
+* _Local transience_.
 The structures in this library are not purely persistent, but rather hybrid persistent/transient.
 Each structure is either in persistent or transient mode at any given time.
 Critically, converting between modes is extremely cheap.
 Converting to transient